manfredpaul/cascading.hbase/README.md

 # Using #

+## Hadoop 1 vs. Hadoop 2

+HBase provides two sets of dependencies since version 0.96, to work with the two different major version os hadoop.
+This builds supports both versions and creates two sets of jars.

+If you are using a Hadoop distribution based on Apache Hadoop 1.x, you have to use `cascading:cascading-hbase-hadoop:2.5.0-*`.
+If you are using a Hadoop 2.x based distribution, you have to use `cascading:cascading-hbase-hadoop2-mr1:2.5.0-+` as a dependency.

 ## In cascading applications ##

-  The cascading-hbase.jar file should be added to the "lib" directory of your Hadoop application jar file along with all Cascading dependencies.
+Add the correct jar for your distribution to the classpath with your build tool of choice.

-  The jar files are deployed on [conjars](http://conjars.org/cascading/cascading-hbase)
+All jars are deployed on [conjars](http://conjars.org/).

-  See the HBaseDynamicTest and HBaseStaticTest unit tests for sample code on using the HBase taps, schemes and helpers in your Cascading application.
+See the `HBaseDynamicTest` and `HBaseStaticTest` unit tests for sample code on using the HBase taps, schemes and helpers in your Cascading application.

 ## In lingual ##

-This project also creates a lingual compliant provider jar, which can be used to talk to HBase via standard SQL.
-Below can you find a possible session with lingual and HBase.
+This project also creates a lingual compliant provider jars, which can be used to talk to HBase via standard SQL.
+Below you can find a possible session with lingual and HBase.

-    # the hbase provider can only be used with the hadoop platform
+    # the hbase provider can only be used with the hadoop or hadoop2-mr1 platform
     > export LINGUAL_PLATFORM=hadoop

     # tell lingual, where the namenode, the jobtracker and the hbase zk quorum are
     > export LINGUAL_CONFIG=fs.default.name=hdfs://master.local:9000,mapred.job.tracker=master.local:9001,hbase.zookeeper.quorum=hadoop1.local

 First we intall the provider, by dowlaoding it from conjars.

+    > lingual catalog --provider --add cascading:cascading-hbase-hadoop:2.5.0-+:provider
+or
-    > lingual catalog --provider --add cascading:cascading-hbase:2.2.0-+:provider
+    > lingual catalog --provider --add cascading:cascading-hbase-hadoop2-mr1:2.5.0-+:provider

 Next we are creating a new schema called `working` to work with.